Dev1903/PRACTICAL_6th_SEM/COMPUTER_NETWORKS/HOW_TO_RUN_PIPE.md

-compile it using gcc filename. <br />
+compile it using gcc filename.c <br />
 then write ./a.out